Being able to convert leads into meetings is a critical part of the lead generation process.

 Our prospects want to know that when they make the investment in our product, it’s going to pay off.

-One of my favorite case studies, showed how one business, SaaSOptics, doubled their book rate, quadrupled sales, and 2xed their inbound pipeline after implementing Chili Piper.
+, showed how one business, SaaSOptics, doubled their book rate, quadrupled sales, and 2xed their inbound pipeline after implementing Chili Piper.

 (Not sure about you, but that’s a lot of persuasion packed into three minutes of video.)

 The best teams have a solid process for both lead generation and sales.

 If you’re not sure what your process looks like, sit down and put the whole thing on paper.